JaneliaSciComp/three-orbit-unlimited-controls/README.md

 TrackballControls does not have this limitation.
 Yet it suffers from "twist" around the viewing axis, which gradually accumulates over the course of interaction and makes it difficult to return to an original orientation.
-It also does not emit a "change" event on each camera movement, so updating the rendering to reflect the camera movement requires the use of [Window.requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+It also does not emit a `change` event on each camera movement, so updating the rendering to reflect the camera movement requires the use of [Window.requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).